 Music has its own language, and it creates a unique connection between the player and listener.
 String instruments are the most preferred musical instruments with Guitar ruling above them all.
 When it comes to deciding the sound and tune an acoustic guitar produces, the material with which it is manufactured is considered.
 Made up of fine woods every guitar generates a different sound.
 The wood and the craftsmanship of how the guitar is designed are the soul elements of a Guitar.

-Rosewood Guitars is one of the favourite choices of players as they efficiently transmit bass tones and high notes, creating a solid impact on the listeners.
+Rosewood Guitars is one of the favorite choices of players as they efficiently transmit bass tones and high notes, creating a solid impact on the listeners.
 They come in two varieties- Brazilian and East Indian Rosewood.
-For a beginner, it is difficult to identify which one of them is different from others, but an expert can recognise it in seconds when the strings play a chord.
+For a beginner, it is difficult to identify which one of them is different from others, but an expert can recognize it in seconds when the strings play a chord.

 Difference Between Brazilian Rosewood and Indian Rosewood

 First of all Brazilian rosewood guitars are hard to get as there are strict regulations of CITES in their commercial use.
 So, if someone is fooling you, here are some tips that help to identify the right guitar.

 - Judge from the Appearance: A Brazilian rosewood guitar color is reddish with irregular patches, on the other hand, Indian rosewood guitar has a dark chocolate brown, purplish hue.
 Moreover, the Brazilian rosewood is sparkly while the Indian rosewood is thicker.

 - Wood Odour: Brazilian rosewood has a rose-like- scent.
 An Indian rosewood guitar has a less pleasant smell than Brazilian rosewood.

 - The Pores: Well, this is not clearly visible by naked eyes, a Brazilian rosewood guitar has less density of pores compared to its Indian counterpart.